Ghanaian bat henipavirus: Genome

 Henipavirus contain an enveloped single-strand negative-sense RNA genome.
 Therefore, they belong to the same genomic group of viruses such as measles and mumps which are more commonly found to cause pathogenesis and infection in humans; Measles, mumps, and other related viral pathogens also belong to the viral family Paramyxoviridae.
-There are two pathogenic members of the Henipavirus genome, Nipha Virus (NiV) and Hendra Virus (HeV).
+There are two pathogenic members of the Henipavirus genome, Nipah Virus (NiV) and Hendra Virus (HeV).
 Ghanaian Bat Henipavirus (GhV) is phylogenetically related to both NiV and HeV although it is most closely associated with NiV.
 Both NiV and HeV consists of an 18.2kb genome encoding for six structural proteins; nucleoprotein (N), phosphoprotein (P), matrix protein (M), fusion protein (F), attachment glycoprotein (G), and the large protein or RNA polymerase protein (L).
 Furthermore, three nonstructural proteins are encoded by the P gene; Two RNA editing proteins (W and V) and on alternative open reading frame protein (C).
 These genomes are conserved in most phylogenetic members of the Henipavirus genus.
 While members of the Henipavirus genus are similar in structure and protein makeup they do have subtle genomic differentiation in their nucleic acid sequences.
 While subtle differences exist both HeV and NiV are replicable in a variety of host species such as its natural reservoir bats, several forms of livestock, and of course humans.
 However, the zoonotic potential for GhV is unknown as there have been no cases of transmission in Africa from the bat reservoir to any other organism.